Video summary

 So, if you go to a French dinner party, or if you go for a snack or a coffee, it's an expression that the French will come up with very easily.

 The expression is: "Make yourself at home".
-Or "make yourself at home" if you're addressing more than one person, or if you're addressing someone in a formal manner.
+Or "make yourself at home" if you're addressing more than one person, or if you're being formal with someone.

 When someone comes to you and you want them to feel good, to feel at home, you say: make yourself at home.